 I know I’m not the only one.
-In the midst of all the dorm drop-off and video-chat-with-the-dog stories, I’m here.
-With two college students living at home.
-There are lots of good reasons for this—a really terrific program at a local college for one kid, two years of free community college from the state for both, and a chance to major in “I Changed My Mind” without going broke.
+Amid all the dorm drop-off and video-chat-with-the-dog stories, I’m here with two college students living at home.
+There are many good reasons for this — a terrific program at a local college for one kid, two years of free community college from the state for both, and a chance to major in “I Changed My Mind” without going broke.
 But it means they’re here, not away, and I have a front-row seat to their young adult lives.

 It’s a weird time.
-Everyone is legally an adult in my somewhat chaotic house.
+Everyone is legally an adult in my somewhat messy house.
 But my husband and I are still paying the bills and trying to have some semblance of order.
-I’m in my third year of at-home college students, and here’s what I’ve learned.
+I’m in my third year of an at-home college student, and here’s what I’ve learned.

 1. Let It Go

 When my oldest started college, my youngest was still in high school, and I was still in full-on Mom mode.
-Trying to take care of everything—getting involved in class selection for my son, trying to help with registration, informational meetings on campus, exploring majors.
+I am trying to take care of everything — getting involved in class selection for my son, trying to help with registration, informational meetings on campus, and exploring majors.

 Mom, stop it.
 Just stop.

-What I wish I’d done instead is point out some stuff and back off.
-Back all the way off.
-Ask—do you want help here?
-Let him set his own schedule (he can do it).
-Let him sign up for his own classes (he can do it).
+I wish I’d done instead to point out some stuff and back off.
+Back off.
+Ask — do you want help here?
+Let him set his schedule (he can do it).
+Let him sign up for his classes (he can do it).
 My youngest is getting more of my hands-off treatment than her brother got.
 Let it go.

 2. Give Up on the Dinners

-When I was still trying to have regular family dinners, it actually caused more strife than it was worth.
-I had to face it, our house is like an ant hill most days with two parents working full-time, two young adults going to school full time (and working in summers), and the kids’ friends in and out.
+When I was still trying to have regular family dinners, it caused more strife than it was worth.
+I had to face it; our house is like an anthill most days with two parents working full-time, two young adults going to school full time (and working in summers), and the kids’ friends in and out.

 The stars don’t align for family dinners very often.
-What we do instead is make double batches of everything, and make sure there’s a fridge full of (fairly recent and edible) leftovers.
+Instead, we make double batches of everything and make sure there’s a fridge full of (relatively recent and edible) leftovers.
 I also have a freezer full of heat-and-eat food from Costco.

 We still talk.
 We still have conversations.
-About once a week a miracle occurs and we all sit at the table at the same time.
+About once a week, a miracle occurs, and we all sit at the table simultaneously.
 I appreciate it when it happens, but I assume it won’t.
-The kids are learning to cook too, so they can contribute to the weekly leftover brigade.
+The kids are learning to cook too to contribute to the weekly leftover brigade.
 My husband and I have dinners together, and the kids come and go as their schedules dictate.
 See rule #1.
 Let it go.